History of Caxias do Sul: Cultural diversification

 Amateur sports clubs also appear, such as Esporte Clube Ideal (1910), the first in the city, Esporte Clube Juventude (1913), and Grêmio Esportivo Flamengo (1935).
 In 1917, the first public library was created by the Intendancy, and the first theaters and movie theaters appeared, such as the Cinema Juvenil (before 1910), the Cine Theatro Apollo (1921), and the Cinema Central (1927–28), which brought the most up-to-date film production of the time, gave space to itinerant theater companies and local amateurs, and even to operatic groups.
 Also notable was the creation in 1937 of the Tobias Barreto de Menezes Cultural Center, founded by Percy Vargas de Abreu e Lima, an important intellectual personality of the city.
 The Center offered free evening courses in Humanities and Sciences open to the entire population, developed a series of other cultural activities, and was a focus of political discussion due to the founder's socialist ideas.
 The city's current Casa da Cultura bears his name.
 Another important cultural association was the Centro Literário José de Alencar, created by the Círculo Operário Caxiense in 1939, holding conferences, reading sessions, and having a library.

 The social customs and the urban landscape were recorded at the beginning of the century by the important photographers Domingos and Reno Mancuso, Giacomo and Ulysses Geremia, and Julio Calegari, who were in great demand at the time and left extensive work.
 This constitutes an important work of visual documentation of the spirit of the time.
 Finally, in the field of plastic arts, notable names continuing the artisan tradition of sacred art, founded by the first stonemasons at the turn of the 19th to the 20th century, are Estacio Zambelli and Michelangelo Zambelli, both sons of the pioneer Tarquinio Zambelli.
 They left, especially Michelangelo, a vast work of statuary scattered in temples throughout the region, with artworks in the Cathedral, the Municipal Museum, and private collections.
-Michelangelo was recently distinguished with the creation, in 2004, by the City Hall in partnership with the Festa da Uva, of the Atelier Zambelli Memorial, intended to preserve his memory and work.
+Michelangelo was recently distinguished with the creation, in 2004, by the City Hall in partnership with the Festa da Uva, of the Zambelli Atelier Memorial, intended to preserve his memory and work.